 If you sell a depreciating asset in foreign currency, the termination value of the asset is converted to Australian currency at the exchange rate applicable when you stopped holding the asset.
 Under the forex provisions, you may make a foreign currency gain or loss if the Australian dollar value of the foreign currency when received differs from the Australian dollar value of the termination value.
 Any realised foreign currency gain or loss on the transaction is included in assessable income or allowed as a deduction, respectively.

 If the TOFA rules apply to you, then the method that you use to calculate your foreign currency gain or loss may differ.

-For more information about the TOFA rules, see Guide to the taxation of financial arrangements (TOFA) rules in Taxation of financial arrangements (TOFA) at ato.gov.au/tofa
+For more information about the TOFA rules, see Guide to the taxation of financial arrangements (TOFA).